Choir Schools' Association

-The Choir Schools' Association is a U.K. organisation that provides support to choir schools and choristers, and promotes singing, in particular of music for Christian worship in the cathedral tradition.
+The Choir Schools' Association is a U.K. organisation that provides support to choir schools and choristers, and promotes singing, in particular music for Christian worship in the cathedral tradition.
 It represents 44 choir schools attached to cathedrals, churches, and college chapels.

 The association was founded in 1918, although it represents some schools that are centuries older than this.
 Today it provides bursaries and scholarships to 120 children at any one time to pursue training as choristers, primarily through the Chorister Fund established in 1985.
 It also supports schools directly.
 Katharine, Duchess of Kent, is a patron of the association.

 Members

 The following schools, cathedrals, and churches are members of the Choir School Association in 2020: